medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

-### Implementation guide for MedCom FHIR Messaging
+### Implementation guide for MedCom FHIR Care Communication

 ### Introduction

-This implementation guide is provided by MedCom to describe the use of FHIR &reg;&copy; in message based exchange of data in Danish healthcare.
+This implementation guide is provided by MedCom to describe the use of FHIR &reg;&copy; Care Communication in  message based exchange of data in Danish healthcare.

 The implementation guide contains profiles in three areas